-Slang is a language branch consisting of informal words belonging to a specific region, and demonstrate the evolution of language and culture over time.
-The music hip-hop industry and other media outlets are responsible for most slang terms said in the U.S. in most recent years.
-Teens are constantly using new slangs to communicate with each other, so much so that the culture has dominated the social media world.
-Parents often time have trouble understanding the meaning of these slangs when talking with their kids.
+Slang is a branch of language consisting of informal, regionally-specific words which demonstrates the evolution of language and culture over time.
+The hip-hop music industry and popular media outlets are responsible for most of the slang terms used in the U.S. in recent years.
+Teen slang is constantly evolving and slang culture has come to dominate the social media world.
+Parents often struggle understand the meaning of slang terms when communicating with their children.

 Here are a few slangs that your kids might be saying:

-A common phrase to say instead of "OK" and conveys mutual agreement or understanding.
+A common phrase to use instead of "OK" to convey mutual agreement or understanding.

 Ex.
 "I just finished homework, let's go play ball!"
 "Alright, bet"